 Acting, stage managing or service as assistant director for faculty theatre production at the advanced level.
 Opportunity to further develop performance and leadership skills.
-Students rehearse 3-4 days per week for 6-9 weeks.
+Students rehearse three to four days per week for six to nine weeks.
 Two to three performances and formal critique.
 Prerequisite: permission of instructor.
 May be repeated for credit.
 Offered annually.
 (1-3 sem. hrs.)